 - Doomed Hometown: Fleance's forest

-- Earn Your Happy Ending: Heavily, heavily implied for Noah and Edgar, and perhaps for Fleance as well.
+- Earn Your Happy Ending: Heavily implied for Noah and Edgar, and perhaps for Fleance as well.

 - Eerie Pale-Skinned Brunette: Fleance, Waka.

 - Evil Twin: Subverted: Ice and Rocko use this as an affectionate term of address

 - Facial Markings: Justified: the human appearance of an Ace resembles his/her animal appearance

 - By that token, Fleance's pale skin and lack of spots should qualify for this trope.
 Melanistic leopards do have spots, they just aren't as obvious as a normal leopard's due to the fact that the rest of their fur is also dark.

 - Fanservice: All the adult characters, male or female, have perfect bodies